-“Rookie,” mumbled the cashier while my 6-month-old daughter wailed in the shopping cart.
+“Rookie,” mumbled the cashier while my 6-month-old daughter wailed in the shopping cart; it’s tricky running errands with an infant.
 “And incompetent,” I silently added, realizing that Rachel and the cashier were paying the price for my last-minute decision to squeeze in one more errand.

 A sheepish grin and a quick exit did not salvage my dignity.
 Would I ever leave the house again?
 Indeed I would, once I learned that planning and preparation were the keys to running errands with my daughter in tow.

 The big plans you used to make are a thing of the past – at least for now.
 You’ll wipe yourself out if you plan to grocery shop, hit the local dollar store, meet your best friend for lunch and get some gas on the way home, all while attending to your baby’s needs.